mslo/drupal-project/README.md

-# Composer template for Drupal projects
+# Composer template for Meredith Drupal projects

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)

+This is a custom fork of https://github.com/drupal-composer/drupal-project

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).